Stephanie is an Assitant Editor at Drug Discovery News.

 Stephanie’s stories have been selected for a number of awards, including Best Shortform Science Writing: Single Study Deep Dives & Profiles for “Bones pulled from the La Brea Tar Pits show the perils of being a picky eater” for the Los Angeles Times and one of Science Seeker’s best science posts of the week for “Cellular Antivirus: How Foreign DNA is Hushed” for EpiBeat.

 Before joining Drug Discovery News as an Assistant Editor in March 2021, Stephanie worked as a freelance science writer and a postdoctoral research fellow studying human parasitic worms.
-(Her research has been featured on the American Chemical Society’s podcast Orbitals: )
+Her research was featured on the American Chemical Society’s podcast Orbitals:

 When not writing, Stephanie enjoys traveling, tap dancing, and attempting to make the perfect plate of pasta carbonara.